AdobeDocs/experience-manager-65.en/help/assets/managing-assets-touch-ui.md

 You can also enable automatic versioning through a workflow.
 When you create a version for an asset, the metadata and renditions are saved along with the version.
 Renditions are rendered alternatives of the same images, for example, a PNG rendition of an uploaded JPEG file.

-In Experience Manager, you can:

-* Create a version of an asset.
-* View the current revision for an asset.
-* Restore the asset to a previous version.

 1. Navigate to the location of the asset for which you want to create a version and click it to open its preview.
 From the upper-left corner of the page, open the menu, and select **[!UICONTROL Timeline]**.

    ![From the left navigation menu, select timeline option](assets/timeline.png)

    *Figure: Open menu from upper-left area of page and select [!UICONTROL Timeline] option.*

 1. To create a version of the asset: